-To learn to socialise, your child has to learn and practice some necessary social skills.
+To learn to socialise, your child must learn and practice some necessary social skills:

-- a.
-Playing together/Shared fun/interests,
+- 1. Playing together/Shared fun/interests,

-- b.
-Reciprocity,
+- 2. Reciprocity,

-- c.
-Sharing,
+- 3. Sharing,

-- d.
-Showing affection and warmth, and
+- 4. Showing affection and warmth, and

-- e.
-Initiating interactions.
+- 5. Initiating interactions.

-Children first learn and practice these skills with their parents and siblings before using them with the peer group.
-You need to do two things:
+To help your child learn and practice these skills you need to do two things:

 - 1. First, practice these skills with your child at home, and then, - 2.
-Support your child in peer-group activities.
+Support your child in peer-group social and play activities.